All fad diets suck and low-carb diets are no exception.

 Low-carb dieting kills this pleasure.
 Look at the list of foods that you are not allowed to eat with low-carb diets:

-Pasta, bread, rice, fruits, potatoes, corn, beans, soft drinks, candy, juice, sports drinks, chocolate, cakes, buns, pastries, breakfast cereals, pizza, cakes, ice cream and many more.
+Pasta, bread, rice, fruits, potatoes, corn, beans, soft drinks, candy, juice, sports drinks, chocolate, cakes, buns, pastries, breakfast cereals, pizza, cakes, ice cream, and many more.

-It’s no surprise that with low-carb diets, eating food quickly starts to become a chore rather than pleasure.
+It’s no surprise that with low-carb diets, eating food quickly starts to become a chore rather than a pleasure.

 8) Low-carb diets severely limit your freedom

 Shopping for food becomes a pain in the ass too.
-Most of the food sold in grocery stores are off-limits for the low-carbers so they have an incredibly limited array of food choices to buy.
+Most of the food sold in grocery stores is off-limits for the low-carbers so they have an incredibly limited array of food choices to buy.